olwend/CV/README.md

 Know the phrase “Whatever the weather we’ll weather the weather, whether we like it or not!”
 Member of Wildlife Trust - attend talks and volunteer on weekend work parties

-Regular ASA “swim fit” attendee, ex long distance runner, am stubbornly hanging in there as a black run & off piste skier.
+Regular ASA “swim fit” attendee, ex half and full marathon sufferer, I am stubbornly hanging in there as a black run & off piste skier.

 Minutes secretary for the management association of a community where I am a flat owner Active contributor to the North Luffenham village plan which aims to secure a sustainable and affordable living environment across this and future generations, ensuring longevity of the village and its environment.
-This has already fed me ideas I would like to pursue for applications to encourage dog walkers to share and feed back on walks, plus an app to encourage and motivate teenage interaction with their communities.
+This has already fed me ideas I would like to pursue for an app to encourage and motivate teenage interaction with their communities.